project-chip/connectedhomeip/src/app/docs/README.md

 ## What is this?

 Documentation for the CHIP Zigbee Cluster Library (ZCL) implementation.
-This document provides information regarding how the different parts of the CHIP Application layer implementation of the Zigbee Cluster Library fit together.
+This document provides information on how the different parts of the CHIP Application layer implementation of the Zigbee Cluster Library fit together.

+***THIS DOCUMENT IS A WORK IN PROGRESS AS THE DESIGN OF THE CHIP APPLICATION FRAMEWORK IS STILL IN FLUX***

 ## Design